-Minimum Awards:
+Minimum Awards

 • The minimum WCG-A award amount is one dollar (\$1.00) per term.
 Circumstances relevant to part-time apprenticeship and other factors may reduce an apprentices' WCG-A to a very low level.
 The Sponsor may issue WCG-A awards as low as \$1.00 per term.
+Sponsor should inform the apprentice of their option to decline low awards to reserve OER.